Moduli spaces of twisted equivariant G-bundles over a curve: Introduction

 A definition of $\zeta$-(poly, semi)-stability for twisted equivariant $G$-bundles --- which are, in particular, twisted equivariant $G$-Higgs bundles --- appears naturally in the work of Garc\'ia-Prada--Gothen--Mundet i Riera \cite{oscar-ignasi-gothen}.
 This definition fits into a Hitchin--Kobayashi correspondence for Higgs bundles with non-connected structure group, and is compatible with the description of fixed point subvarieties in moduli spaces principal bundles according to our joint work with Garc\'ia-Prada--Basu \cite{oscar-barajas-higgs}.
 It depends on a parameter $\zeta$, which may be thought of as the topological type of the underlying $G$-bundle.
 This paper is dedicated to the construction of a projective variety parametrizing isomorphism classes of polystable $(\theta,c)$-twisted $\Gamma$-equivariant $G$-bundles, using Mumford's GIT \cite{mumford-GIT}.
 In particular, it shows that the (poly, semi)stability notions in the literature are also compatible with the corresponding GIT notions.
 The main result is the following.

-(Theorem \ref{th-moduli-space-G-reductive}). {\it There exists a complex projective variety $\Mm(X,G,\Gamma,\theta,c)$ parametrizing isomorphism classes of $\cha$-polystable $(\theta,c)$-twisted $\Gamma$-equivariant $G$-bundles over $X$.
-It contains an open subvariety classifying isomorphism classes of stable $(\theta,c)$-twisted $\Gamma$-equivariant $G$-bundles over $X$.} In order to prove the main Theorem, we first construct a coarse moduli space for $G$ \textbf{semisimple}.
+(Theorem \ref{th-moduli-space-G-reductive}). {\it There exists a complex projective variety $\Mm(X,G,\Gamma,\theta,c)$ which is a coarse moduli space parametrizing isomorphism classes of polystable $(\theta,c)$-twisted $\Gamma$-equivariant $G$-bundles over $X$.
+It contains an open subvariety classifying isomorphism classes of $\cha$-stable $(\theta,c)$-twisted $\Gamma$-equivariant $G$-bundles over $X$.} As a corollary, using an equivalence of categories between principal bundles with non-connected structure group $\hat G$ and twisted equivariant bundles with structure group equal to the connected component of the identity $G$ --- see \cite{BGGM} ---, we obtain the following.

+(Corollary \ref{cor-moduli-space-G-non-connected}). {\it Let $\hat G$ be an arbitrary --- possibly non-connected --- reductive complex Lie group, and let $\tilde X\to X$ be a $\Gamma$-bundle.
+Then there is a complex projective variety $\Mm_{\tilde X}(X,\hat G)$ which is a coarse moduli space parametrizing isomorphism classes of polystable $\hat G$-bundles over $X$ whose quotient by $G$ is isomorphic to $\tilde X$.
+It contains an open subvariety classifying isomorphism classes of stable $\hat G$-bundles over $X$.} This corollary is a GIT complement of the construction of a projective good moduli space for the moduli stack of $\hat G$-bundles given by Olsson--Reppen--Tajakka \cite{reppen}.

+In order to prove the main theorem, we first construct a coarse moduli space for $G$ \textbf{semisimple}.
 In order to do this we need to formulate the problem in terms of GIT.
 First we fix an embedding $\iota:G\hookrightarrow\GL(n,\C)$ such that $\Gamma$ acts on $G$ via inner automorphisms of $\GL(n,\C)$.
 In Sections \ref{section-twisted-equivariant-and-pseudo-equivariant} and \ref{section-pseudo-equivariant-bundles-as-pseudo-equivariant-pairs} we show that the category of (semi)stable $(\theta,c)$-twisted $\Gamma$-equivariant $G$-bundles over $X$ may be embedded into the category of \textbf{$(\delta,\chi)$-(semi)stable pseudo-equivariant $\rho$-pairs}, for $\chi\gg\delta\gg0$ and a suitable representation $\rho:\GL(n,\C)\to\GL(W)$.
 A pseudo-equivariant $\rho$-pair is a triple $(E,\sigma,f)$, where $E$ is a vector bundle of rank $n$ and trivial determinant, $\sigma:E(W)\to \oo_X$ is a non-zero homomorphism and $f$ is a $\Gamma$-equivariant structure on $E$ satisfying certain compatibility condition (\ref{eq-pseudo-equivariant-pairs-f-sigma}) with $\sigma$.
 Here $E(W)$ is the associated vector bundle with fibre $W$.
 The notion of $(\delta,\chi)$-(semi)stability, which depends on two positive parameters $\delta$ and $\chi$, is defined using 1-parameter subgroups and weighted filtrations of $E$ --- see Definition \ref{def-delta,chi-semistable-pairs}.